 We have always made a point of taking holidays away from home.
 Partly just as a change of scene, partly to ensure the girls saw a little of the world, and knew there was a wider world than the humdrum day-to-day, and partly because we have always had a wish to explore and enjoy New Zealand.

 So we have documented or recorded a number of our trips:

-In 2016 we're going to Europe for 5 weeks.
+In 2016 we went to Europe for 5 weeks.
 Initially as a part of a group from the Hutt Valley Irish Society to commemorate the Easter Rising of 1916, and then to tour Ireland.
-After that, we're on our own - London to see Sarah-Rose & Pip, the continent, trains, gardens, and World War 1 memorials.
+After that, we were on our own - London to see Sarah-Rose, the continent, trains, gardens, and World War 1 memorials.

 In 1994, we were invited to attend a wedding in mid-1995 - in Northern Ireland.
 So we accepted.
 And decided to go for 10 weeks - a full school term.

 This was a major undertaking with 3 young girls; Sarah Rose was 12, and Jayne hadn't yet turned 4!

 But we did it, and all lived to tell the tale.